-Table 3-6: Fish species detected from 6 replicate eDNA samples per site (September 2022)
+Table 3-6: Fish species detected from 6-replicate eDNA sampling at each site (Sept.
+2022, Nov.
+2023)

 3.2.4 Macroinvertebrates

 Aquatic macroinvertebrates provide a robust indicator of long-term water quality and physical health of a stream or river.
 Waikari River at Glenbrook Road is a freshwater ecology monitoring site for HBRC (LAWA, 2022).
 Macroinvertebrate data from this site generally indicates fair water quality and habitat conditions.
 Taxonomic richness is high, with between 19 and 29 macroinvertebrate taxa being recorded per year.
 The percentage of sensitive mayfly, stonefly and caddisfly larvae (EPT taxa) in the samples range from 21% to 46%, however only limited recent data is available for this parameter, with two records in the last 10 years.